abdooageel/hnecapps/README.md

 tally_results
 =============

+You need to change the Postgres credintials in app/postgresql.js

-Node server.js to run the application,
+to run the application from the command line :

+node server.js

 the server will start on localhost:3000